birmingham-international-academy/scriba/readme.md

 # scriba

+> A Canvas LTI for automated paraphrase analysis: a project part of the Birmingham International Academy (University of Birmingham, UK).

 ## Development setup

-> A Canvas LTI for automated paraphrase analysis: a project part of the Birmingham International Academy (University of Birmingham, UK).
+Install the dependencies using: `pip -r requirements.txt`

 ### NLTK package